sonam1810/Business-Report/README.md

 # Assignment Structure
-Examine the schema of the database and understand the structure of the tables, SQL queries to extract relevant information from the tables provided, Making use of Pandas to load the query results into dataframes Making use of visualization
+Examine the schema of the database and understand the structure of the tables, SQL queries to extract relevant information from the tables provided, Making use of Pandas to load the query results into dataframes, Making use of visualization

 # Assignment Analysis